mariegodderis1/DH110-Spring23/a5/readme.md

 ### Task List
 The low-fidelity prototype supports the following tasks:
-1. Main page with a shared family event calendar, with tabs where the user can naviagate to different family members' calendars
+1. Main page with a shared family event calendar --> tabs where the user can click/naviagate to different family members' calendars
 2. Page where you can view independent calendars --> comment on people's and add pictures + personalized notes
 3. Template page for card generation and writing/storing messages --> option to sync with messages and auto send.